InTaVia/nlp-pipelines/README.md

 ### Quick Start

 1. Install everything necessary for the Flair Pipeline.
-Run the following commands in the project root directory:
+To do this, run the following commands in the project root directory:
 ```
 conda create -n intavia_flair python=3.10
 conda activate intavia_flair